Thermal Camera SDK 11.3.0

 Attention

-Extended temperature ranges feature poor precision and should not be used for measurements.
+Extended temperature range feature poor precision and should not be used for measurements.
 The main purpose of this feature is to give users an easier time to physically align the field of view of the device when a temperature range has a high lower limit.

 enable_high_precision